 Waldorf Salad, Why The Name?

 Waldorf Salad is an easy salad to make and may be used as a salad, an appetizer or in larger quantities, as a light meal.
-Such a versatile dish, but how did it come to be and why is it named Waldorf?
+Yes, it’s an old dish and it’s so versatile!
+But who invented it and why is it named Waldorf?

 People being people, they like to add their own twist to the recipe by including other ingredients such as chicken, turkey, or dried fruits (dates, raisins.)
 Other dressings are substituted at times, such as a seasoned mayonnaise or yogurt, which lends a different flavor to the dish.
 In another version, someone decided to replace celery with cauliflower, which still gives it the crisp crunch.
 And then, some cooks add orange or lemon zest for more tang to the salad.